YanhengWang/yanhengwang.github.io/index.md

   <tr>
     <td width="75%">
       <p>
         I'm a senior undergraduate in Computer Science Department at Shanghai Jiao Tong University, china.
-With an interest in randomised algorithms and complexity theory, I am currently working on sampling and counting problems.
+With interests in randomised algorithms and complexity theory, I am currently working on sampling and counting problems.
       </p>
       <!-- <p> My <a href="/second.html">Curriculum Vitae</a> </p> -->
     </td>